 Students spend the first two years at Leeds City College to attain a Foundation Degree, and then have the option to top up their qualification to gain a full honours degree, either with us at Leeds City College or at an alternative institution.

-Leeds City College Higher Education courses are validated by either Teesside University, Leeds Beckett University, University of Bradford, University of Huddersfield or Edexcel.
+Leeds City College Higher Education courses are validated by either Teesside University, University of Huddersfield or Pearson.

 All information regarding fees and other related information are current but are subject to change for unforeseen reasons at the College’s absolute discretion.
 Please check with the College for the latest fee information.
 Government policy on entitlement to fee reductions and tax or benefit rules is subject to change.
 The information printed reflects the College’s understanding at this time but students should check the current position and their personal circumstances before committing to a College course.
 Students are required to pay fees by the due date and failure to do so could lead to your results not being presented to the relevant examination board, and therefore result in you not receiving your certificate.